zira-dev/docs/_products/connected_collaboration/introduction.md

 </div>

 {% include productoverviewconnected.html title="The Platform for Data-Driven Lean Manufacturers." subtitle="Zira gives business and technical teams a better way to work based on holistic and actionable insights from consolidated system, people, and process data.
 Make your next decision better than the last!" %}

-      # The Platform for Data-Driven Lean Manufacturers.
-      ## Make your next decision better than the last.
-      ### Zira gives business and technical teams a better way to work based on holistic and actionable insights from consolidated system, people, and process data.
-      #### Connect
-      ###### Use pre-built collectors or customize your own to connect to real-time or batch data from MES, ERP, CRM, SCADA, and more.
-      ###### Add new data sources for new insights
-      ###### Take advantage of our extensive partner network to buy or install pre-configured hardware that will communicate data to your Zira out of the box.
-      ###### Go paperless with digital forms and data entry
-      ###### Pen and paper driven processes are time consuming and silo data.
-Anyone can make a digital form with our intuitive no-code builder.